AstraLuma/velour/src/core/index.rst

         :raises: Missing: 404
         :raises: Deleted: Tombstone

+    .. py:function:: reload(doc: Document)

+        Reload a document in place.

+        This is optional for implementations, since some might use immutable structures or have other restrictions.

     .. py:function:: attempt_put(doc: Document)

         Attempt to create or update a document (based on if the Document is new or the result of a query).
 Errors if there's a conflict.